litteratum/git-workon/README.md

   * clone it from git sources into the working directory
   * open the project with a configured editor if the `-o/--open` flag is set

-See `gw start --help` for other available options on how to control the command.
+See `gw go --help` for other available options on how to control the command.

 ### Finish your work with a project
 When you are done with your work, use `done` command: